-Before picking a hypervisor make sure it is part of the Microsoft’s Server Virtualization Validation Program.
+Before picking a hypervisor, make sure it is part of Microsoft’s Server Virtualization Validation Program.
 Our lab is running the free version of VMware ESXi 5.5.

 The minimum for Exchange 2016 is 8GB of RAM.
-However, as I mentioned in a previous section I can run my lab comfortably with 4GB.
-If you are in a crunch for resources 4GB will work as long as Exchange truly is getting all 4GB and, its not in contention with other VMs.
-To make sure I am dedicating 4GB to this VM, I will click the Resources tab in the virtual machines properties.
-From there I will check the box to Reserve All Guest Memory (all locked).
+However, as I mentioned in a previous section, I can run my lab comfortably with 4GB.
+If you are in a crunch for resources, 4GB will work as long as Exchange truly is getting all 4GB and, it’s not in contention with other VMs.
+To make sure I am dedicating 4GB to this VM, I will click the Resources tab in the properties of the virtual machine.
+From there, I will check the box to Reserve All Guest Memory (all locked).
 This ensures the hypervisor will not allocate our RAM elsewhere.
 If in doubt, and performance isn’t up to par, go with 8GB.
 Then reserve all 8 GB for Exchange.

 We will configure four drives as follows: